color grading

 Color grading and color correction are often used interchangeably, but they refer to distinct areas of filmmaking.

-In contrast, color correction focuses on addressing issues like white balance and lighting inconsistencies within individual shots, as well as color adjustments to account for changes in film footage between different cameras used in the same scene.
+In contrast, color correction focuses on addressing issues like white balance and lighting inconsistencies within individual shots, as well as color adjustments to account for changes in footage between different cameras used in the same scene.

 It is usually a more technical process carried out in the earlier stages of post-production to create a consistent look across the entire image.
 Generally, it has less impact on the creative aesthetic of the film footage.